Annual Consumer Information Notice

 Faculty, staff, and students are encouraged to contact 911 or local law enforcement if a student’s conduct is clearly and imminently reckless, disorderly, dangerous or threatening including self-harm or suicidal behavior.

 Faculty, staff and students are encouraged to contact the Vice Chancellor of Student Services or submit a report to the Behavioral Intervention Team if a student shows signs of distress but the level of seriousness is unclear to the observing faculty, staff, or student.
-Observing individuals are encouraged to notify the Behavioral Intervention Team or Vice Chancellor of Student’s office even if they are not concerned with the student’s immediate safety but are still concerned with the student’s academic and/or personal issues.
+Observing individuals are encouraged to notify the Behavioral Intervention Team or Vice Chancellor of Student Services office even if they are not concerned with the student’s immediate safety but are still concerned with the student’s academic and/or personal issues.

 Individuals may anonymously report any concerns regarding unsafe, potentially harmful, dangerous, violent or criminal activities, or the threat of such activities.